iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/PPM APG Forms Analysis.md

 2. Proposition 2, Similar triangle and Momentum form is equivalent.
 3. Proposition 3, if (1.) and (2.), then  Generic Similar Triangle is equivalent to Chambolle Dossal, 2015 where we when $t_n = L \tilde \eta_{n}$.
 4. Proposition 4, if (1.), then there is a choice of constant stepsize sequence $\tilde \eta_t, \eta_t$ which recovers the V-FISTA algorithm.
+5. Proposition 5 links parameters from Nesterov's analysis to the PPM method.